Get instant quote

 How does part orientation affect accuracy?

-To understand how part orientation affects the accuracy of 3D-printed parts, consider the humble cylinder.
-Let’s say you’re using FDM to print a cylinder with a hole (10 mm outer diameter, 6 mm inner diameter, 30 mm length) with its center axis vertical.
-The 3D printer will construct this part as a series of concentric circles layered on top of one another, producing a final cylinder with a relatively smooth outer surface.
+To illustrate the effect of build orientation on accuracy, consider an FDM printed cylinder with a 10 mm outer diameter, 6 mm inner diameter and 30 mm length, oriented with its center axis vertical.
+The printer deposits concentric paths layer by layer, producing a final cylinder with a relatively smooth outer surface.

-Suppose the same cylinder is reorientated with its center axis horizontally.
-The part will be built as a series of rectangles (with slightly different widths) layered on top of each other.
-Also, the surface of the cylinder that touches the build platform will be flat.
+If the same cylinder is reoriented with its center axis horizontal, the printer builds it as a stack of rectangular paths with slightly different widths.
+This increases faceting on the circular profile.
+The surface that contacts the build platform will be flat.

 These two identical cylinders have the same layer height, but were printed with different build orientations (left: vertically, right: horizontally)